 - 1 celery stalk, sliced very thin

-- Cover the salmon filets with the freshly grated lemon rind just before serving.
+Cover the salmon fillets with the freshly grated lemon rind just before serving.